 However, occasionally it pays off to let the art speak for itself; it can show a great deal of brand confidence.
 The BMW Art Journey with Art Basel, Rolls-Royce’s Muse programme or the Goldman Sachs Serpentine Pavilion, for instance, prove that you can support artists without much creative involvement other than financial support.
 If chosen wisely – and this is really the key – this seemingly selfless act will do wonders for promoting your brand.

 5. There is a fine balance

 More and more companies are taking this philanthropic path, thinking and hoping the association with the arts alone will elevate their brand to new culturally-enlightened levels.
-The consumer is wise though, and brands need to be aware of the complexities of partnerships.
+The modern consumer is wise though, and brands need to be aware of the complexities of partnerships.
 It is a little like a good recipe: all the ingredients need to work in harmony for the final dish to be delicious.
-And it cannot be stressed enough; make sure the end project meets your highest standard, as there is nothing more damaging than a shabby creative project.
+And it cannot be stressed enough: make sure the end project meets your highest standard, as there is nothing more damaging than a half-baked creative project.